whlll-coder/Ascend-samples/python/contrib/vessel_segmentation/README.md

 ### Software Preparation

-1. Obtain the source package.
+1. Obtain the source code package.

    You can download the source code in either of the following ways: